ndiego/genesis-custom-headers/readme.txt

 Originally designed to allow the easy addition of custom images and featured images to selected posts, this plugin was greatly expanded to provide a wide range of header content options which are listed below.
 It is important to mention that this plugin does *not* add headers to every page of your site like some other plugins in the Wordpress plugin repository.
 Genesis Custom Headers simply allows you to add customized headers to pages, posts, and public custom post types.

 Also this plugin purposefully includes minimal styling so that custom headers can adapt to your site.
-That said, custom CSS will occasionally be need to be added to achieve the precise aesthetic you are looking for.
+Therefore, custom CSS will occasionally need to be added to achieve the precise aesthetic you are looking for.
 Custom CSS can be added directly from the plugin Settings Page.
 If you have questions or would like to request additional features, let me know in the plugin support forum.

 = Header Content Options =
 * Display the featured image